 - Thrive Causemetics Sun Chaser Blur + Sculpt Bronzing Powder

 - Marc Beauty O!Mega Bronzer Coconut Perfect Tan

 A totally skip-able step.
 Pinch your cheeks and out you go.

-There are plenty of ways to do your eyebrows: eyebrow gel, pomade, pencil, etc. It’s matter of personal preference.
+There are plenty of ways to do your eyebrows: eyebrow gel, pomade, pencil, etc. It’s personal preference.
 If you’re a beginner and don’t want to spend too much time on them, a clear eyebrow gel is the way to go.
 It will help define and set your brows in place.
-Personally, I find eyebrow gels a lot more easier to work with, and quicker, than other methods, and here we’re all about saving time.
+Personally, I find eyebrow gels a lot more easier to work with and quicker than other methods, and here we’re all about saving time.
 I recently tried the Thrive Causemetics Instant Brow Gel and it has become a quick favorite.

 Again, totally skippable step.
 I’ve been skipping eyeshadow lately and tightlining with a brown eyeliner.
 Brown is a lot more subtle than black.
 If you’re in a rush but would still like to add a wash of color to your eyelids, use bronzer.

 Another one of my favorites.
 I LOVE testing out mascara and the look of a full lash.
 What is nice about mascara is that you can build it up as much as you want, but also, as little as you want.
 If you have fair skin, light hair, and find that black mascara sometimes contrasts too much, use brown mascara for a minimal makeup look.
 It will have the same effect, just a lot more subtle.
 This applies even if you have dark hair.
 A lot of people don’t like the look of black mascara for the everyday.
 Brown mascara is a perfect alternative.